 - a.
 Figure 12-12 illustrates how these fence and wall standards are applied on different portions of a lot. - b.
-Fences and walls adjoining a sidewalk on public property must allow no less then 12" of open space from the sidewalk. - Materials.
-Fences and walls shall be constructed with one or more of the materials listed in Table 12-13.
+Fences and walls adjoining a sidewalk on public property must allow no less then 12" of open space from the sidewalk.

-Table 12-12 - Wall & Fence Locations
+Figure 12-12 - Wall & Fence Locations